LezWatch/lwtv-underscores/readme.md

 # Plugins

-The following plugins are forked from their original and saved here.
+The following plugins are forked from their original versions to support newer versions of WordPress and PHP.
+They are stored in the `/plugins/` folder:

 * `cmb-field-select2` - Forked from [MustardBees](https://github.com/mustardBees/cmb-field-select2)
 * `cmb2-attached-posts` - Forked from [WebDevStudios](https://github.com/WebDevStudios/cmb2-attached-posts)